South Dakota Landlord Tenant Rights

 Protected Groups: The Federal Fair Housing Act prohibits discrimination based on race, color, national origin, sex, familial status, religion, or disability.
 These standards do not apply to homes operated by religious organizations or some owner-occupied homes.

-Discriminatory Acts & Penalties: The state government does not have a department that handles discrimination in housing.
+Discriminatory Acts and Penalties: The state government does not have a department that handles discrimination in housing.
 The Attorney General of the state is tasked with enforcing these standards.
 Tenants can file a complaint with the federal Department of Housing and Urban Development.
 Penalties and activities considered discriminatory are made on a case-by-case legal basis.

 Additional Landlord Tenant Regulations in South Dakota